Derek Sloan: Post-expulsion

 Following his expulsion from the Conservative Party, Sloan has travelled across Ontario to speak at protests and demonstrations against public health measures enacted in response to the COVID-19 pandemic.
 On April 24, 2021, Sloan spoke at an anti-lockdown protest in Barrie where he recommended that the government explore treating COVID-19 using Vitamin D. The following day Sloan, Ontario MPP Randy Hillier, and other demonstrators attended a service at the Church of God in Aylmer in defiance of the Reopening Ontario Act, which limits in-person religious gatherings to ten people.
 Sloan has also attended demonstrations in Ottawa, Peterborough, Stratford, and Chatham.
 Sloan was charged in relation to the event in Aylmer and has been investigated by Belleville police regarding a gathering at Zwicks Park.

 In July 2021, Sloan announced his plan to form a new political party.
-In August 2021, soon after the 44th federal election was called, he announced that he would contest the Alberta riding of Banff—Airdrie as an independent, and finished fifth.
+In August 2021, soon after the 44th federal election was called, he announced that he would contest the Alberta riding of Banff—Airdrie as an independent.
 He came fifth while the Conservative incumbent, Blake Richards, was re-elected.

 Ontario provincial politics

-In December 2021, Sloan was announced as the new Leader of the Ontario Party, intending to contest the 2022 Ontario general election.
+In December 2021, Sloan was announced as the new leader of the Ontario Party, intending to contest the 2022 Ontario general election.